Raspurrin/so_long/README.md

 - Create a menu where you can change the game settings and a pause option.
 - Make different levels.
 - A scoreboard.
-- A blog post/tutorial about the project.
+- A blog post/tutorial about the project, which will cover both implementation for Minilibx and MLX42.